stevapple/vapor-tencent-scf-runtime/README.md

 }
 ```

 Next we just need to run the Vapor app.
-To enable running in SCF, we need to change the "serve" command.
+To run in SCF, we need to change the "serve" command.
 Then we can start the app by calling `app.run()`

 ```swift
 app.servers.use(.scf)